Limudim: Kids’ Learning

 Limudim registration is now open to IKAR members!
 Register here.

 Limudim aims to instill within our students a deep love of and connection to their Jewish heritage and Jewish life.
-Our goal is to educate them about their Jewish tradition, inspire them to pursue a life-long commitment to Jewish life and Jewish values, and encourage them to actively seek justice and righteousness in the world.
+Our goal is to inspire our younger IKAR members to pursue a life-long commitment to Jewish learning, life and values, work toward greater justice and righteousness in the world.

-Limudim provides experiential and hands-on educational approaches to teach our students about their Jewish history, liturgy, and practice, through creative and artistic methods that engage them in deep, meaningful, and fun learning, through which they are able to think, feel, and live Judaism.
+Limudim provides experiential and hands-on educational approaches to teach our students about Jewish practice, history, liturgy, and culture, through creative and artistic methods that engage them in deep, meaningful, and fun learning.

 Knowing Judaism, Experiencing Judaism, Living Judaism.